GasGonky/Gas-Turbine-Software/README.md

 ## Gas Turbine Model
 This is a model for a gas turbine.
 It uses equations provided by NASA to determine the net power output of a gas turbine, with the compressor efficiency being read from a compressor map.

 !!
-I AM NOT AN EXPERT IN COMRPESSORS OR GAS TURBINES, SO TAKE ANY OUTPUTS FROM THE MODEL WITH A PINCH OF SALT !!
+I AM NOT AN EXPERT IN COMRPESSORS OR GAS TURBINES, SO TAKE CARE WITH ANY OUTPUTS !!

 NASA equations: